 Locate the DVD drive and two orange cables connected to the motherboard.
 You must first remove the orange strip of tape covering the cables.
 Then, undo the two orange cables from the motherboard.
-(In the picture the DVD drive has been previously removed)

 Remove the orange piece of tape covering the black and grey cable on the right hand side of the logic board.